 About CT Green LEAF Schools

-The Connecticut Green LEAF Schools program is a collaboration with CT Outdoor & Environmental Education Association (COEEA) and EdAdvance and is supported by the CT Departments of Education, Energy and Environmental Protection, Public Health, and Construction Services, as well as many environmental and educational organizations to promote green and healthy schools for all.
-We are 145 schools strong and growing.
-We welcome all K-12 public and private schools and school districts to be part of this important statewide initiative to grow greener.
 We recognize that each school starts at a different point.
 Whether you are just starting out or are far along the path to becoming an exemplary green school, what matters is your commitment to growing greener.
-We are here to provide resources and support as you progress in your efforts towards sustaining growth as a CT Green LEAF School.
+We are here to provide resources and support as you progress in your efforts towards sustaining growth as a CT Green LEAF School!

 The Connecticut Green LEAF Schools program recognizes schools striving to make progress in three pillars:

-Reduced Environmental Impact and Cost.
-A Connecticut Green LEAF School strives to decrease its environmental footprint by implementing green policies.
-Goals include maximizing energy and water efficiency, reducing waste, increasing recycling, and promoting energy efficient transportation.
+Decrease your school's environmental footprint by implementing green policies; goals include maximizing energy and water efficiency, reducing waste, increasing recycling, and promoting energy efficient transportation

-Improved Health and Wellness.
-A Connecticut Green LEAF school complies with CT school-based environmental health laws (EHLs), promotes healthy eating beyond the cafeteria, provides access to outdoor spaces, and offers health and wellness opportunities to students and staff.
+Comply with Connecticut school-based environmental health laws, promote healthy eating beyond the cafeteria, provides access to outdoor spaces, and offer health and wellness opportunities to students and staff

-Effective Environmental and Sustainability Education.
-A Connecticut Green LEAF school seeks ways to integrate Environmental Literacy (EL) and Sustainability Literacy (SL) into school curriculum in more than one subject and grade level and aligns with CT’s Environmental Literacy Plan (ELP).
+Integrate Environmental Literacy and Sustainability Literacy into school curriculum in more than one subject and grade level, and in alignment with the state’s Environmental Literacy Plan

 Ideas for Aligning to CT Green LEAF School Pillars